westerveltco/setup-ci-action/RELEASING.md

    The `bumpver.toml` in the base of the repository contains a `[bumpver]` section that configures the `bumpver` tool to update the version number wherever it needs to be updated and to create a commit with the appropriate commit message.

    A `just bump` command is included in the project's `Justfile`.
-You should use this command to update the version number. `pipx` is required to run the command.
+You should use this command to update the version number. `pipx` is required to run this command.
 If you do not have `pipx` installed, you can install it with the following command:

    ```shell
    python -m pip install pipx